COOL-LAMPS IV: A Sample of Bright Strongly-Lensed Galaxies at $3 < z < 4$: Follow-up observations and redshifts

 \subsection{Spectroscopy}

-After these initial discovery observations, four of the five systems (excluding CJ0516) were re-observed spectroscopically using either the Magellan I 6.5m Baade telescope and IMACS, or the Magellan II 6.5m Clay telescope and LDSS3C.
-The goal was to gather restframe UV spectra to characterize the Ly$\alpha$ line and, in most instances, to place candidate secondary images or foreground lens galaxies on the same longslit to acquire further redshifts.
-Observations occurred on October 13-14 and 26 2021, and July 22, 2022.
+After these initial discovery observations, four of the five systems (excluding CJ0516) were reobserved spectroscopically using either the Magellan I 6.5m Baade telescope and IMACS or the Magellan II 6.5m Clay telescope and LDSS3C.
+The goal was to gather rest-frame UV spectra to characterize the Ly$\alpha$ line and, in most instances, place candidate secondary images or foreground lens galaxies on the same long slit to acquire further redshifts.
+Observations occurred on 2021 October 13-14 and 26 and 2022 July 22.

 The follow-up spectroscopy was processed with custom scripts using standard techniques to flatten, extract to 1D, and wavelength and flux calibrate the data, all implemented in IRAF.
-All objects with apparent spectra were extracted and calibrated, and analyzed, not always successfully, for redshift information.
+All objects with apparent spectra were extracted, calibrated, and analyzed, not always successfully, for redshift information.